sbv29/healbarsclassic-cell/README.md

 ## Overview

 This addon fixes the issue with Cell not properly displaying HoTs and Prayer of Healing by using better frame detection methods and Libcomm integration.

+To use:

 - Please disable Cell's built in healing predictions in Cell options and use this addon for healing predictions.
 - Does not (currently) support Spotlight frames in Cell